zhpinkman/armed-bandit/results/waiting-monetary-value-prospect-theory/README.md

 |:--:|
 |*The regret that agents with each policy experience as well as regret observed from random-policy agent*|

-As you can notice from this figure, the regret each agent with their policies experience is reasonably better than the regret agent with random policy senses, but the regret between two agents themselves don't have a noticeable difference.
+As you can notice from this figure, the regret each agent with their policies experience is reasonably better than the regret that agent with random policy senses, but the regret between two agents themselves don't have a noticeable difference.